Learn Why

 Admittedly, kids are still developing their minds, are physically uncoordinated, and are disadvantaged to adults in almost every way.
-Meanwhile, your noisy victory celebrations are planting a garden of everlasting uncertainties in their fragile mind.
-So, pretty much most of the parents have asked themselves this question after swimming through the tears of their child they have just out-bowled by 100 points: “Should I let my child win at games?”
+Meanwhile, your noisy victory celebrations may plant seeds of uncertainty in their fragile minds.
+So, most parents eventually ask themselves this question after outscoring their child by 100 points: “Should I let my child win at games?”
 The short answer is “Sometimes.”
 But here’s the longer answer:

 1. Children Should Play by the Rules

-When Candy Land turns to checkers and some levels of technique become a factor, competitiveness really shows up around preschool.
-Children in their toddler years are more concerned with taking turns and sharing than with winning or losing.
-At this age, your child does not see other children as competitors, but rather as tempting targets to bite or avoid.
-Before learning to play against others, they should learn to play well with each other.
-Toddlers should enjoy simply playing with others, but preschoolers and kindergarteners should learn to follow the rules.
+When Candy Land turns to checkers and some technique comes into play, competitiveness begins to show around preschool.
+Toddlers are more concerned with taking turns and sharing than with winning or losing.
+At this age, your child does not see other children as competitors but rather as playmates.
+Before learning to play against others, they should first learn to play well with others.
+Toddlers should enjoy simply playing, while preschoolers and kindergarteners should begin learning to follow the rules.

 2. It’s Much More About How Rather than Winning or Losing

-3. So, You Should Let Your Children Win Sometimes?
+3. Should You Let Your Children Win Sometimes?

 4. Help Your Children Handle Disappointment When They Lose